baade-kelishani/python_introduction_annegret/README.md

 ## Date
 2019-09-26
 ## Description
-This is a repository for beginner's python
+This is a repository for beginners in python